FooBarShebang/introspection_lib/Documentation/References/UD004_dynamic_import.md

 *Description*:

 Dynamic import of a module, optionally, with aliasing of its name.
-In order to place the reference to the imported module into the global symbol table of the caller's module such table must be passed as the keyword argument *dictGlobals* or a the third positional argument; otherwise the reference to the module is placed into the global symbol table of the module *dynamic_import* itself.
+In order to place the reference to the imported module into the global symbol table of the caller's module such table must be passed as the keyword argument *Globals* or a the third positional argument; otherwise the reference to the module is placed into the global symbol table of the module *dynamic_import* itself.

-**import_from_module**(strPath, strName, strAlias = None, *, dictGlobals = None)
+**import_from_module**(Path, Name, Alias = None, *, Globals = None)

 *Signature*: